KarabulutYasin/Java_Aufgaben/Loesungen/src/main/java/de/month_1/fundamentals/day_18/AbstractClasses/Task.md

-# Abstrakte Klassen
+# Abstract Classes

-## Schreibe eine Abstrakte Klasse "Lebewesen" mit den folgenden Eigenschaften und Methoden:
+## Write an abstract class "LivingBeing" with the following properties and methods:

-- Attribute:
+- Attributes:
-  - Name (String)
+  - name (String)
-  - Alter (int)
+  - age (int)
-  - Gewicht (double)
+  - weight (double)
-- Methoden:
+- Methods:
-  - abstrakte Methode "bewegen()" (void)
+  - abstract method "move()" (void)
-  - Methode "essen()" (void), die eine Nachricht ausgibt, dass das Lebewesen isst.
+  - method "eat()" (void), which outputs a message that the living being is eating.
-  - Methode "schlafen()" (void), die eine Nachricht ausgibt, dass das Lebewesen schläft.
+  - method "sleep()" (void), which outputs a message that the living being is sleeping.